Plasma diagnostics and modelling

-Research group at Department of Physical Electronics MU
+Research group at the Department of Plasma Physics and Technology

 Research topics